 6. Columbia Women’s Newton Ridge Plus Hiking Boots

-No matter what your personality, there will be a pair of these boots to suit you; thanks to the choice of nine colours.
+No matter what your personality, there will be a pair of these boots to suit you; thanks to the choice of nine colors.
 These hiking boots have been made with the modern, trendy hiker in mind; someone who wants to show off their sense of style while keeping their feet comfortable and protected.

 They sit on a one-inch platform that is just the right height and feature a robust rubber sole that won’t wear quickly.